 With regard to outreach, the University seeks to provide diversified educational opportunities, consultancy, short-term training and other community services.
 The SED states that the University established a center to coordinate consultancy service along with short-term training.
-The consultancy service is mainly on Civil Service Reform, Urban Development and other cross-cutting issues.
+The consultancy service is mainly on Civil Service Reform, Urban Development and other crosscutting issues.
 In relation to Civil Service Reform, the SED and the information obtained from the respective institutes (IUDS) show that the University has been providing consultancy services in the area of BPR and BSC to various government institutions, ranging from Federal Ministries to individual HEIs by assigning 30 academic staff of the University for about four consecutive years.
-As stated in the SED and as learned from all concerned bodies, ECSU also provides consultancy services coordinated at the University level.
+As stated in the SED and as learned from all concerned bodies, ECSU also provides consultancy services pertinent to its students' field of specialization in addition to consultancy services coordinated at the University level.
 A case in point is the ten year structural and development plans being prepared for different regions by IUDS in different regions of the country.